RetroCro/TurtleWoW-Mods/README.md

   - [Error Logs](#error-logs)
 - [Unsupported / Out of Date Client Mods](#unsupported--out-of-date-client-mods)
   - [Redmagejoe's Turtle HD](#redmagejoes-turtle-hd)
 <!-- ToC end -->

-# Turtle WoW - Vanilla Client Install & Setup Guide {#turtle-wow---vanilla-client-install--setup-guide}
+# Turtle WoW - Vanilla Client Install & Setup Guide

 The vanilla client is very old.
 Simple quality of life things like auto loot do not work in the vanilla client.
 So let's tweak the vanilla client and fix some of these issues!
 <details>